Published: July 2020 | Report Code: AT12049 | Available Format: PDF | Pages: 214

-Hence, to avoid purchasing overpriced products, customers are opting for e-commerce automotive aftermarket platforms, because of the freedom allowed to them to navigate through the product offerings, without getting affected by the sales tactics one needs to be wary of during an offline purchase, thereby bridging the trust deficit between the retailer and the customer.
+Thus, to avoid buying overpriced products, customers are purchasing them from companies operating in the e-commerce in automotive aftermarket, because e-platforms give the freedom to navigate through a range of products without being affected by the sales gimmicks one needs to be cautious of during an offline purchase.
+This enables in bridging the trust deficit between the customer and the retailer and, in turn, drives the industry.

 |Base Year (2019) Market Size||$38.2 billion|